DS200-SP2024-Hunter/Week05-DueFeb14/README.md

 When you turn in your work, it should not contain any irrelevant text and code boxes from the textbook Jupyter notebooks.
 Please delete text and code boxes unrelated to the assignment before you upload your lab.

-**Objective**:  Produce two maps of Pennsylvania on which you plot the location of each campus using circles, as in [Section 8.5](https://inferentialthinking.com/chapters/08/5/Bike_Sharing_in_the_Bay_Area.html), where you can use both size (radius) and color to indicate statistics about each campus.
+**Objective**:  Produce two maps of Pennsylvania on which you plot the location of each campus using pins or circles, as in [Section 8.5](https://inferentialthinking.com/chapters/08/5/Bike_Sharing_in_the_Bay_Area.html), where you can use size (radius) and/or color to indicate statistics about each campus.

 Your assignment is as follows: